The Facts About

 The facts ABOUT MENTAL iLLNESS

-- If severe depression is present: Along with other health issues such as attention deficit disorder, eating disorders or severe anxiety.
-A psychiatrist or therapist may sugest inpatient care.
+- If severe depression is present: Along with other health issues.

-- If you feel your kid is in immediate danger, for example, he is threatening self harm or suicide – call a crisis service organization.
+- If you feel your kid is in immediate danger.
+For example, he is threatening self harm or suicide.
+Call a crisis service organization.
 Or take your child to the nearest emergency room.